 Part of Hlabisa’s mission this week was to convince the media — and the rest of South Africa — that there is life for the IFP after Buthelezi, who served as its president for 44 years since it was founded as Inkatha Yenkululeko Yesizwe in 1975.

 Hlabisa believes that an improved showing in the 2019 general elections and the fact that the leadership elected with him are all veterans whose political thinking was shaped by Buthelezi will both keep the party alive and grow it.
+A keen Buthelezi loyalist, he is unlikely to deviate from the positions developed under the leadership of his predecessor and has been quick to publicly reinforce this.

 He said the results of the May poll showed that the IFP’s decline since 2004 had been halted.